 All students in the program take an energy engineering lab course, engage in a supervised independent research project, and participate in an integrative interdisciplinary design project/course.
-The design project is carried out as part of The Pennsylvania State University's Learning factory that engages students from different engineering disciplines on teams to address industrially challenging problems.
+The design project is carried out as part of The Pennsylvania State University's Learning Factory that engages students on multidisciplinary teams to address industrially challenging problems.
 This paper will discuss the new energy engineering initiative, the novel curriculum, and the seamless integration of research into the training and education of students to help to produce the next generation of skilled workforce for the energy industry.